 The finger trigger is solid and not too sensitive as well, with a weight load of 3.5 pounds.
 You’ll also get a solid, 4×32 scope and three 20-inch bolts to get you started.
 Lastly, this crossbow comes with a 1-year limited warranty.

-What could be better: The accuracy could be much better with this crossbow.
+What could be improved?
+The accuracy could be much better with this crossbow.
 As great as the power is on this one, if it can’t hit the target, then it’s not as fun.
 We noticed a drop-off in the accuracy at around the 40-50 yard range.

 Sometimes when purchasing a tactical crossbow, some of them can often leave you without a few handy accessories to help get you started right away.
 These accessories aren’t necessarily required but some items are very nice to have and helps add value to the overall tactical crossbow experience.
 Our pick for the crossbow with the best accessories is the KingsArchery Crossbow.